 - Unreliable Speed and Unavailable Wired Connectivity

-Digital signs installed in rural areas showing the gasoline prices at a gas station, do not really require high definition, but rely on availability and speed.
+Digital signs installed in rural areas showing the gasoline prices at a gas station, do not really require high definition but rely on availability and speed.
 Traditional media players are unable to provide high performance, speed, and highly available connectivity.
-Installing lines to outdoor LED billboards can be quite expensive and challenging.
+Installing lines on outdoor LED billboards can be quite expensive and challenging.
 These displays are usually installed in high places or with difficult access.

 The industrial LTE gateway is the device that connects and delivers content to the digital display via HDMI (or another video interface).
 The player connects to the Internet through wired or wireless, fetches the content, and provides remote management.
 Connectivity in external environments can be achieved via WiFi or LTE.
 Some digital signage players store, manage and host all the content on the device itself via expandable storage.
 Other solutions are cloud-based and can store all content online, host it, and even perform advanced analytics.

 The LEC-7242 can manage multiple digital signage displays deployed in commercial or remote areas.

 - Remote management: A digital signage player like LEC-7242 provides services for outdoor advertising, marketing, wayfinding, exhibitions, Digital-Out-of-Home (DOOH) advertising, and more.
 All the content can be managed remotely via a computer or mobile phone.
 Make changes and control the content displayed in the outdoors digital sign remotely.
 The fast LTE connectivity allows high availability for managing DOOH anywhere and on the move.

 - High availability: The rugged wireless digital media player, LEC-7242, provides high availability with dual WiFi and LTE interfaces.
 If the WiFi network fails, LEC-7242 can still connect via LTE and deliver content.
 The appliance comes with a dual SIM for LTE or WiFi so that you can connect to the displays to the content management center using both technologies.